 Decreased demand for certain products.
 As an initial response to the pandemic, governments around the world imposed measures designed to reduce the transmission of COVID-19 and individuals responded to the fears of contracting COVID-19 by modifying their behavior.
 In particular, restrictions on the movement of people and goods were put into place, overall economic activity decreased, elective procedures and exams were delayed or cancelled, there was a significant reduction in physician office visits, and hospitals were postponing or cancelling capital purchases as well as limiting or eliminating services.
 Those factors, among others, caused customers to delay or cancel orders for certain Varex products.
 While healthcare systems and economies around the world have begun to reopen, customer demand has not returned to pre-pandemic levels, and the adverse effects of COVID-19 on our financial statements and results of operations are expected to be more persistent, and have been more severe, than previously assumed.
-Specifically, we now believe that reduced demand in our Industrial segment and for certain higher end medical products will continue to depress our results of operations.
+Specifically, we now believe that reduced demand in our industrial segment and for certain higher end medical products will continue to depress our results of operations.
 In addition, new or continuing outbreaks of COVID-19 could lead to further decreases in demand for certain of our products.
-The actions taken to combat COVID-19 have had, and we believe will continue to have, a negative impact on our operating results, cash flows and financial condition will be primarily driven by: the severity and duration of the COVID-19 pandemic; the COVID-19 pandemic's impact on the U.S. and international healthcare systems, the U.S. economy and worldwide economy; and the timing, scope and effectiveness of U.S. and international governmental responses to the COVID-19 pandemic and associated economic disruptions.
+The actions taken to combat COVID-19 have had, and we believe will continue to have, a negative impact on our operating results, cash flows and financial condition.
+We believe that COVID-19's adverse impact on our operating results, cash flows and financial condition.
+We believe that COVID-19 pandemic; the COVID-19 pandemic; impact on the U.S. and international healthcare systems, the U.S. economy and worldwide economy; and the timing, scope and effectiveness of U.S. and international governmental responses to the COVID-19 pandemic and associated economic disruptions.